torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

-As your apps evolve to take advantage of the built-in [features provided by TorqueBox](/features), e.g. messaging, backgrounding, jobs, daemons, etc, it becomes more important for your tests to be running in an actual TorqueBox "container", ideally on a [dedicated CI server][bees], triggering end-to-end tests whenever changes are committed.
+As your apps evolve to take advantage of the built-in [features provided by TorqueBox](/features), e.g. messaging, backgrounding, jobs, daemons, etc, it becomes more important for your automated tests to involve an actual TorqueBox instance, ideally on a [dedicated CI server][bees], triggering end-to-end tests whenever changes are committed.